 FAQs

-1. What is a CIS compliance tool?
+1. What is a CIS Compliance tool?

 A CIS compliance tool is software designed to automate the assessment, enforcement, and monitoring of security configurations based on CIS benchmarks.
 These tools scan IT systems to identify misconfigurations, generate reports, and provide recommendations for remediation.
 They help organizations streamline compliance efforts and maintain a strong security posture with minimal manual intervention.